w-dib/w-dib.github.io/_posts/2025-09-02-universities-should-be-more-than-toll-gates.md

 Forgetting is fine.
 Losing track is fine.
 Nobody beats themselves up because they can't recite scripts and scenes of their favorite movie or video game, so why should I remember exactly how [layers work in Godot](https://www.waliddib.com/posts/godot-collision-layer-confusion/)?

 What matters is that I keep finding new things to chase, new rabbit holes to fall into.
 The act of learning itself is such a rush, even if I find another shinier subject halfway through.
-I now have a new plan: acquire the financial freedom for my little family needs to design my own syllabus and spend the rest of my life learning on my own terms.
+I now have a new plan: acquire the financial freedom my little family needs to design my own syllabus and spend the rest of my life learning on my own terms.

 [^footnote]: To be fair, I only worked as an engineer for a bit more than a year between 2014 and 2016.